-OWRD is currently accepting applications from low-to-moderate income households with domestic wells that are impacted by drought or wildfire.
+OWRD provides reimbursement grants to low-to-moderate income households with domestic wells that are impacted by drought or wildfire.
 The Well Abandonment, Repair, and Replacement Fund (WARRF) will reimburse qualifying homeowners for the cost to abandon, repair, or replace a dry or severely declining well.
 The dry or severely declining well must have provided household water for individual households, or members of a federally recognized tribe in Oregon.

 Please see our website for the most current information.